 11875 N.C.
 222 W., Middlesex

-Activities include mayhem hayride, clown town, trail, and other bloodcurdling attractions.
+Activities include mayhem hayride, clown town, fright trail, insane asylum, and the slaughterhouse.

-Tickets are $20 for adults and $12 for children 12 and under.
+Tickets: $20 for adults and $12 for children 10 and under.
+Military, student, and teacher ID discounts are available.
+Parking is $2.

 Raleigh Haunted Footsteps Ghost Tour